Close Banner

 Best Restaurants at Disney World - Check-in signage

-By now, you probably have a pretty good idea about the restaurants you’ll want to try on your next trip.
+By now, you probably have a pretty good idea of which restaurants you’ll want to try on your next trip.
 We don’t blame you!
-Planning all the yummy things to eat and drink is half of the fun.
+Planning all the yummy things to eat and drink is half the fun.
 You’ll want to make your table-service dining reservations 60 days in advance of your trip.
 You can do this on the Walt Disney World website, the My Disney Experience app or call (407) 939-3463.

 Remember that you do not need reservations for quick-service locations.
 However, we recommend using Mobile Order to place your food order.
-You can do this early on in the day and have your meal time already set and ready to go.
-Don’t worry — the restaurant won’t start making your food until you hit the "Prepare My Order" button on the My Disney Experience app.
+You can do this early in the day and have your meal time already set and ready to go.
+The restaurant won’t start making your food until you hit the "Prepare My Order" button on the My Disney Experience app.
 This way, you’ll have a mealtime carved out.
 Some popular locations, such as Woody’s Lunch Box, can fill up, and when that happens, there won’t be any time slots left to order.

-What are your favorite places to eat in Walt Disney World?
-Did we leave any important ones out?
-If you’re planning a trip to Walt Disney World soon, which restaurants are on your list?
-Still got questions about Disney dining, drop them in the comments below.
+So, what are your favorite places to eat in Walt Disney World?
+Which restaurants are on your list?
+Still have questions about Disney dining?
+Drop them in the comments below.
 We love to help our froggy friends!

 Related: The Ins and Outs of Disney World’s Advance Dining Reservation System